jfinnerman/PS3finnerman/PS3finnerman.md

 6. Give an example of a relation.
 Determine a natural key for this relation.

+  An example of a relation is an employee's personal information.
+A natural key for this relation would be the employees social security number.

   For question 7 - 8, Consider product *orders*.
 In particular, associated with an order is: customer name (first and last), address (street, city, state, zip), phone, email, the products orders (including item, quantity, and price).

 7. Create a relational data model for *orders*.
 Consider applying normalization rules (discuss Monday)

 8. For customer, could email be used as a primary key?
 If so, state why.
 Also, if possible to use as a primary key, discuss any disadvantages of using email as a primary key.

+  It is possible as long as each customer has an email address but it would not work if not all customers listed one.
+There are multiple disadvantages if using an email as a primary key.
+One disadvantage is that you store the email address multiple times.
+Another disadvantage is that emails, like phone numbers, sometimes change.
+So one year, someone could have that email but get a new one the next year.
+Also, that old email address could be taken over by another person which is not a good thing because you could then be sending confidential or unwanted information to a random person.
+Also, since emails change frequently, if you are joining to other tables with that as the key, then you will have to update the other tables as well which can takes a lot of time especially when an entire client company changes their emails.

 9. Given two relations S and R below find the Cartsian Product S x R.

   Every element of S has to be matched to R. (1,2,3,1,1,1,2,2,2,3,1,2,2,1,5,2,3,3,1,1,2,3,2,2,3,2,3,2,1,5)